Reinventing Mashed Potatoes for Weight Loss: Tips & Tricks for a Healthier Plate

 How Much Mashed Potatoes Should I Eat for Weight Loss?

 The amount of mashed potatoes you should eat depends on your age, weight, body type, sex, lifestyle, and other factors.
-The United States Department of Agriculture generally recommends 2-3 cups of vegetables per day for adult women and 3-4 cups for adult men [8].
-We certainly do not suggest that you forego your other veggies in favor of a pure potato diet.
+The United States Department of Agriculture generally recommends 2-3 cups of vegetables per day for adult women and 3-4 cups for adult men.9 We certainly do not suggest that you forego your other veggies in favor of a pure potato diet.
 However, you do need starchy vegetables for metabolic regulation and energy—no question.
-So how do you know what the right amount of potatoes is for you?
+Understanding the right amount of potatoes for you involves determining your personal dietary needs and preferences.

-The USDA has a general rule of thumb for recommended portion sizes [9].
-To help stay on track and make sure you’re not eating too many potatoes, divide your dinner plate into the following three sections:
+The USDA has a general rule of thumb for recommended portion sizes.10 To help stay on track and make sure you’re not eating too many potatoes, divide your dinner plate into the following three sections:

 • ¼ of your plate for proteins (meat, beans, etc.)